sapirtalk/iexchangev2-reactJS-/README.md

 Updates:

-26/05/22 - right now the app is on netlify (https://628fb5a9a8691a2d5eaf7e34--benevolent-empanada-371572.netlify.app/)
+02/06/22 - right now the app is on netlify https://benevolent-empanada-371572.netlify.app/
-           only the convertor component is fully working.
+           *only the convertor component is fully working.
+           *added file inputs to UserDetails

 *****THE APP I CURRENTLY WORKING WELL ONLY ON MOBILE*****